MicrosoftDocs/azure-devops-docs/docs/notifications/add-links-to-work-items.md

 ---

 ## Link work items to pull requests
-Link your work items to pull request commits, comments, description, and more.
+Link your work items to pull request commits, comments, description, and so on.

 1. Enter `#` to trigger the `#ID` work item picker in your pull request.
 You see a list of 50 work items that you've recently modified or are assigned to you.